liolle/AOC24/day24/README.md

 ## Day 24: Crossed Wires

 #### Part1
-1. Add all the inputs on the board as independent active gate.
+1. Add all the inputs signals on the board as independent active gate.
-1. Recursively build the board by placing gates that depend only on inputs already present on the board.
+1. Build the board recursively by placing gates that depend only on inputs already present on the board.
-2. Mark all gates as inactive
+2. Mark all gates as inactive initially
 3. For each gate
     - Ensure that both inputs are active (i.e., their outputs have already been computed).
     - Compute the output of the current gate.